CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * See how to work with only one material.
 * Realise you might have to create separate BR and Cycles materials.

+## Using A Bump Map In Cycles
+* See how to use B&W image as a bump map.
+* Normal and height maps are both bump maps.
+* See the again illusion of surface detail!

+##Creating Tiling Textures

+* Understanding what a tiling texture is.
+* We’ll be aiming for a basic texture
+* Create a tiled texture for the walls of our Church.
+* Understand getting it looking right will take time.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...